 - Local resources

-- Banks, credit unions, financial services, chiropractic, county/city/state services, community supported agriculture, dance studios, dental providers, gyms, health departments, health stores such as Food Co-operative, natural medicine, nutrition services, parks and recreation, reflexology, self-defense, weight management, and yoga studios.
+- Banks, credit unions, financial services, chiropractic, public services, community supported agriculture, dance studios, dental providers, gyms, health departments, health stores such as Food Co-operative, natural medicine, nutrition services, parks and recreation, reflexology, self-defense, weight management, and yoga studios.

 - Health screenings